 Understandably, statistics vary from source to source and from country to country, but even conservative estimates suggest that in excess of 20% of adults suffer from chronic pain.

 With so many sufferers, there are a vast array of support groups, networks and organisations.
 Below, we have provided the details of a number of such groups, in respects of which we have received positive feedback.
+In each case, a link is provided to their website.
 If a particular group is not mentioned below, that does not imply that it is not doing valuable work.